How to Use AI Coding Agents Effectively

 Execution

-• Keep the main session clean
+• Keep implementation decisions in the main session

 Execution